Smoking Tuna – Step-by-Step Smoked Tuna Guide

-Compliment your smoked tuna with a moscato wine, a pale ale, or just a lemon-lime sparkling water.
+Compliment your meal with a moscato wine, a pale ale, or just a lemon-lime sparkling water.

-These are all the steps I follow when I have to make smoked tuna for my family.
+These are all the steps I follow when I have to cook this delicious fish for my family.

-Smoking Tuna is not as hard as you think.
+Smoking this kind of fish is not as hard as you think.
 Actually, the steps are almost the same as smoking any other meat or fish.
 The only major difference are the smoking temperature and the smoking time.

 I hope you finally learned how to smoke tuna, so better go and enjoy it now.